ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 example, if the private endpoint port associated with your ip whitelist policy is 8888, the endpoint that you will make a request through to list the keys in your instance is `https://private.us-south.kms.cloud.ibm.com:8888/api/v2/keys`.

+When making a request through a private network, the ip whitelist policy will only consider the private network's gateway address, and not the ip address of the requester.
+Therefore, it is important that you add the ipv4 address associated with the private network gateway to your service instance's ip whitelist policy.
+{: note}

 You can use the following example request to retrieve a list of keys for your service instance via a private endpoint.

 ```cURL